testomatio/docs/docs/security/jira.md

 ## JIRA Plugin features

-Testomat.io Jira Plugin allows using Jira more efficiently.
+The Testomat.io Jira Plugin enhances your Jira experience, enabling a host of actions to be performed directly and seamlessly from Jira, streamlining your workflow and boosting efficiency.

 Namely, you can:

 - Connect multiple Testomat.io and JIRA projects easily.
 - Quickly link/unlink tests, suites, and plans to JIRA issues.